meliksahturker/Utility-Functions-for-ML-DL/README.md

+# Deep Learning with LSTM and AutoEncoder architectures

+### set_train_test:
+Creates batches of train and test data for stateful sequential modelling.
+Contains lots of utilities, returning ordinal index, timestamp, scaler used, etc.

+### create_ar_lstm_model:
+Creates stateful AutoRegressive LSTM model that predicts 1 time-step ahead.

+### create_lstm_ae_model:
+Creates LSTM AutoEncoder.

+### create_lstm_vae_model:
+Creates LSTM Variational AutoEncoder.

+### create_ae_model:
+Creates AutoEncoder model.

+### error_to_probability:
+Given a threshold and errors, converts the error, that is the difference between the prediction and ground-truth, into anomaly probability score.

-# Utility-Functions-for-ML-Classification-Evaluation
+# Classification-Evaluation

-- plot_roc(y, probs):
+### plot_roc:

-  given ground truth and probabilities, plots the ROC curve.
+Given ground truth and probabilities, plots the ROC curve.

-- search_probability_threshold(y, probs):
+### search_probability_threshold:

-  given ground truth and probabilities, searchs for the threshold that maximizes the desired metric. (currently F1_score)
+Given ground truth and probabilities, searchs for the threshold that maximizes the desired metric. (currently F1_score)

-- all_metrics_together(y, probs, preds):
+### all_metrics_together:

-  given ground truth, probabilites an predictions, sums up classification metrics accuracy, recall, precision, f1_score and auc in a dataframe.
+Given ground truth, probabilites an predictions, sums up classification metrics accuracy, recall, precision, f1_score and auc in a dataframe.